Cozy Peach Kitchen

 Instructions

-• Heat a large cast iron or non-stick skillet over medium-high heat.
+• Heat a large cast iron or non-stick skillet over medium heat.
 Add the olive oil.
 Once the oil is hot, add the dry herbs: parsley, thyme, oregano, sage.
 Cook for 30 seconds, stirring frequently to prevent burning.

 • Stir in the garlic powder, turmeric, nutritional yeast and soy sauce.